-Moist and delicious, this Blueberry Zucchini Bread recipe is best when you can mix in plump, ripe blueberries while they’re at their sweetest.
+Moist and delicious, Blueberry Zucchini Bread recipe is best when you can mix in plump, ripe blueberries while they’re at their sweetest.
+Move over classic zucchini bread, there’s a flavorful cousin in town!
+This freezer-friendly blueberry zucchini bread is perfectly sweet and wonderful.
+It’s the kind of bread that is nice to have for breakfast, and it works great as an afternoon snack too.

 loaf of blueberry zucchini bread in pan

-Why make plain old banana bread when you make make zucchini bread?
-I actually really disliked zucchini cakes and breads when I was little.
+Why make traditional banana bread when you make change things up and make zucchini bread?
+Blueberries and zucchini go great together!
+I actually really disliked zucchini cake and zucchini bread when I was little.
 I just couldn’t get past those green flecks!
 But as an adult, I happen to love zucchini in all things.
-This blueberry zucchini bread is perfectly sweet and wonderful.
-It’s the kind of bread that is nice to have for breakfast, and it works great as an afternoon snack too.
+Now I bake variations like chocolate zucchini bread, pineapple zucchini bread and chocolate chip zucchini bread.
+And I even make a blueberry zucchini cake!
+My Mom would be so proud.

 ingredients displayed for making blueberry zucchini bread